|Support within School

 The Learning Support Assistants have received training in delivering the Better Reading Programme.
 This is a 10 week intervention carried out 3 times a week to boost a child’s reading skills

 As currently most of our interventions are tailored to a child’s needs by the Class Teacher, time is given for the teachers to talk to the Learning Support Assistants to ensure they have the knowledge and skills

 If we have intervention programmes designed by outside agencies we ensure that staff are fully informed about the delivery and anticipated outcomes of the programme before it is implemented.

 Staff Training needs are reviewed regularly to meet the specific needs of the children we have in school.

 How are the school’s resources allocated and matched to children’s special educational needs?

-As a school we have a very good understanding of the needs of our children and how best to support them.
+As a school, we have a very good understanding of the needs of our children and how best to support them.
 We use our Additional Need Funding to provide further adult support and specialist resources as required.
-In the past 2 years we have used money from our main school budget to support two children who we believe would benefit from 1:1 support to help them make the progress that we believe they were capable of.

 When we have had children in the school with delegated funding, we have worked closely with their parents/carers to ensure they have the support that best meets the needs of the child.